babakh/vonage-cc-api/README.md

 * The script doesn't handle multi-page responses.
   When you call the API, the response is in the following format: {'items': [], 'meta': {'pageCount': 0, 'totalCount': 0, 'page': 1, 'count': 0}}
   You'll need to check the pageCount and iterate through the pages.
+* The script downloads only last week's data.
+When using /interactions, you must pass start and end times: https://docs-vcc.atlassian.net/wiki/spaces/VCCA/pages/3567190597/Search+for+interactions
+  As indicated, this can't exceed 7 days.
+If you require different intervals, please change accordingly.
 * Make sure to have installed the following packages in your Python enironment: pip install requests pip install pandas
+* You can run the script as follows: python vcc_script.py --operation list_users python vcc_script.py --operation download_interactions